sayansaha911/Craft-Demo-PaloAlto/README.md

 9. Run "aws configure" and configure credentials and region.
 Please note that region should be set to where the infra is to be provisioned

+10. Run "docker login" and authenticate to your image registry

 # How to Use